Inclusion in Northern Research

 We must continue to address these barriers and find ways to collectively amplify those voices, to make our community inclusive to all who are involved in Northern research.

-Inclusion in Northern Research was a trans-disciplinary, international, cross-cultural, community-driven, participatory exploration of what it means to feel included as a member of the northern sciences and research communities.
+Inclusion in Northern Research is a trans-disciplinary, international, cross-cultural, community-driven, participatory exploration of what it means to feel included or not included as a member of the northern sciences and research communities.

 For the #InclusionNorthernResearch initiative, our goals were to: